masterdezign/hmep/README.md

 The unknown function approximation problem can be illustrated by the following suboptimal solution for a given set of random data points (blue crosses).
-This example was produced by another run of the [same demo](app/Main.hs), after 100 generations of 100 chromosomes.
+This example was produced by another run of the [same demo](app/Main.hs), after 100 generations of 100 chromosomes in each.
 The following expression was obtained
 `y(x) = 3*0.31248786462471034 - sin(sin^2(x))`.
 Interestingly, the approximating function lies symmetrically in-between the extrema of the unknown function, approximately